Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 Australia | AUD | BSB, SWIFT |

-While many of the local accounts/Wallets can process SWIFT, the British one cannot.
-This means it does not receive non-Airwallex transfers from abroad, only local payments.
-With Wallets in other countries, however, you can just ask clients to transfer money into one of those – e.g. a German account – and then transfer that to your UK Wallet with Airwallex’s low exchange rate.
+With Wallets in other countries, however, you can just ask clients to transfer money into one of those, say a German account, and then transfer that to your UK Wallet with Airwallex’s low exchange rate.

 The Airwallex account is managed in a computer browser.

 Airwallex has customisable security features.
 Using two-factor authentication (2FA) is optional, except where required by law.
-For convenience, we tried to enable 2FA only for initiating transfers, which is an option in the interface, but it became mandatory for logging on as well.
+For convenience, we tried to enable 2FA only for initiating transfers, which is an option in the interface, but it became mandatory for logging in as well.

 Only recently was an Airwallex iOS app released.
 Because it is brand new, many features are missing, so it will take a while for it to be as useful as the dashboard.
 The app does, however, give an overview of your accounts, balances and transactions, plus you can convert funds between Wallets.